rust-lang/rfcs/text/0000-write-pointers.md

 edit 4:

 Fixed example for `&out T`.

+edit 5:

+Added casting rules from `&out T` and `&uninit T` to raw pointers.

 ---
 I would like to thank all the people who helped refine this proposal to its current state: [@rkruppe](https://internals.rust-lang.org/u/rkruppe), [@earthengine](https://internals.rust-lang.org/u/earthengine),  [@gbutler](https://internals.rust-lang.org/u/gbutler),